 1899 "I would rather play Ibsen than eat—and that's often what it amounts to," said Eva Le Gallienne, born in London today.
 Her determination and drive lead her to a stage debut in Monna Vanna at the Queen's Theatre in London in 1914; her Broadway debut takes place one year later in the comedy Mrs. Boltay's Daughters.
 She appears in countless shows, and in 1937 plays Hamlet with Uta Hagen as her Ophelia.
 In 1926 she founds the Civic Repertory Theatre with the motto "Theatre should be an instrument for giving, not a machinery for getting."

 1927 Opening night of the musical Piggy, by Lew Brown and Cliff Friend, based on the play The Rich Mr. Hoggenheimer.
-The show, which runs 83 performances at the Royale Theatre, is one of the few musicals in history that decided to change its title after opening night.
+The show runs at the Royale Theatre and is one of the few musicals in history that decided to change its title after opening night.
 The new moniker: I Told You So.

 1976 Stephen Sondheim and John Weidman's Pacific Overtures opens at the Winter Garden Theatre.
 The musical uses a Kabuki-like staging and elements of Eastern music.
 Harold Prince directs an Asian-American cast.

-1979 Joel Grey and Ron Holgate star in the opening night of Jerry Herman's musical The Grand Tour, which runs 61 performances at the Palace Theatre.
+1979 Joel Grey and Ron Holgate star in the opening night of Jerry Herman's musical The Grand Tour, which runs at the Palace Theatre.
 It was based on the play, Jacobowsky and the Colonel.

 2000 Broadway's Belasco Theatre welcomes the transfer of James Joyce's The Dead from Off-Broadway.
 The musical boasts a book by Richard Nelson (who wins a Tony for it), music by Shaun Davey, and lyrics adapted by Nelson and Davey.
 Featured in the cast are Christopher Walken, Blair Brown, Emily Skinner, Alice Ripley, and Stephen Spinella.

 2009 Tom O'Horgan, the Drama Desk Award-winning, Tony-nominated director who brought a downtown ethic to his Broadway projects, including the original Broadway productions of Hair and Jesus Christ Superstar, dies at age 84.